10 Best Electric Snow Blowers of 2022 – Reviews, Top Picks & Guide

 2. Earthwise Cordless Battery Snow Blower – Best Value

 The Earthwise SN74018 isn’t as powerful as the Toro 3831 snow blower.
 It clears snow at a rate of 500 pounds per minute.
 However, considering that this unit is cordless, this is quite good.
 This rate of snow clearance alone makes this unit one of the best battery-operated snow blowers out there.
-Considering that this unit is battery powered, it also offers great value for money.
+Considering that this unit is battery powered, it also offers great value, which makes it our pick for the best electric snowblower for the money.
 Batteries can add expense, but this is close in price to the Toro 3831 which is great.
 This blower works well for sidewalks, alleys, and smaller driveways.
 Even with the added weight of the battery the SN74918 is still quite light, weighing in at 34 pounds.

 The battery of the Earthwise SN74018 lasts for 45 minutes and it can clear a width of 18 inches of snow at 12 inches deep.
 It will also throw snow 30 feet.
 Its rotating chute gives you control over where exactly the snow is thrown.